Global Political Economy

 8. Economy of Scale

-The cost advantage that enterprises obtain due to size, output, or scale of operation.
+The cost advantage that enterprises obtain due to size, output, or scale of operation—cost per unit of output generally decreases with increasing scale as fixed costs are spread out over more units of output.

 Examples: Amazon's warehouse network; why semiconductor fabs cost $20+ billion (but produce chips cheaply at scale); China's manufacturing dominance